 Because both HIV and HCV can be spread by contact with infected blood, many people are infected with both viruses.
 This is called co-infection.
 About one in four people living with HIV in the US are co-infected with HCV.
-Co-infection is even more common among HIV+ injection drug users, of whom about 80 percent also have HCV.
+Co-infection is even more common among HIV+ injection drug users, of whom about eight out of ten also have HCV.

 HCV can progress more rapidly and lead to serious liver damage more often in HIV+ people.
 According to the CDC, having HIV more than triples the risk of liver disease, liver failure, and liver-related death due to HCV.
 Co-infection with HCV may also make HIV treatment more challenging.
 Therefore, it is important for HIV+ people to know whether they have HCV.
 The CDC recommends that all HIV+ people be screened for both hepatitis B and hepatitis C. Some experts recommend that HIV+ people at risk for HCV be screened every year.

 Treatment of HIV/HCV co-infection is complicated.
 It is important to have a health care provider who is familiar with HIV and HCV to get the best treatment for both diseases.
 The good news is that HCV can be treated successfully, even in HIV+ people.